 What are the most sought-after managerial skills today?

 Our article"The Top 5 new assets for managers" will help you select the right individuals and train them afterwards.

 How to differentiate between Talent Management and People Management?

 The elitist vision

-It comes from the still vivid reminiscences of the scarcity context described in the book "War of Talent".
+It stems from the still vivid reminiscences of the scarcity context described in the above-mentioned book.